cBioPortal/cbioportal/docs/development/session-service-working.md

 Here are the properties that needs to be set

 ```
-WARNING: do not use session service with -Dauthenticate=false
- either use authentication or change to -Dauthenticate=noauthsessionservice
 session.service.url=
 #if basic authentication is enabled on session service one should set:
 session.service.user=